jonase/eastwood/README.md

     Exception thrown during phase :analyze+eval of linting namespace immutable-bitset ClassCastException clojure.lang.PersistentArrayMap cannot be cast to clojure.lang.Compiler$LocalBinding

-### Unreliable reflection warnings during linting

-For additional testing of the `tools.analyzer.jvm` library, while analyzing your source code it is read into an intermediate abstract syntax tree (AST) data structure, and then forms are generated from the AST and evaluated.
-There are some issues with type hints being different or missing from these forms, such that when Clojure is used to eval the forms, the reflection warnings produced (if they are enabled) will be different than what you get from compiling your code normally.

-This issue was worse in Eastwood 0.1.0, and has been improved in versions 0.1.1 through 0.1.3.
-There are likely to be a few differences in reflection warnings from `lein eastwood` that remain, so trust the `lein check` output if there are differences.

-### Interaction between namespaces

-TBD: This issue might no longer be true as of Eastwood 0.1.1 and later.
-Need to verify before editing this issue, though.

-If more than one namespace is analyzed in a single command, settings like (set! *warn-on-reflection* true) will be preserved from one namespace to the next.
-There are some projects with multiple namespaces where similar (but different) effects can cause Eastwood to throw exceptions.
-Feel free to report such problems, but as a workaround it may help to do multiple runs with a subset of the namespaces, e.g. if only one namespace seems to be causing problems, use these two commands to analyze one problem namespace separately:

-    $ lein eastwood '{:namespaces [trouble.nspace]}'
-    $ lein eastwood '{:exclude-namespaces [trouble.nspace]}'

 ## Notes on linter warnings

-A lint warning is not always a sign of a problem with your program.
-Your code may be doing exactly what it needs to do, but the lint tool is not able to figure that out.
-It often errs on the side of being too noisy.

 ### Check consistency of namespace and file names

-New in Eastwood version 0.1.1

 This is not a linter like the others, in that it has no name, cannot be disabled, and the check is always performed by Eastwood before any